UTDallasEPICS/Teambuilder/README.md

 ## Conceptual Overview

 The EPICS Team Builder project aims to streamline the team formation process for UTDesign EPICS staff at the University of Texas at Dallas.
-It provides a user-friendly interface for uploading student data and inputting project details.
+The project emphasizes a simple, easy-to-navigate user interface in which UTDesign staff can easily upload student data and input the semester’s projects and desired majors for each team and an output containing the most efficient combination of team members for the projects for the semester.
 The project uses an optimized algorithm for the selection of project teams based on criteria such as major, project preference, and seniority.
 The intended users are EPICS staff, who will upload student data, input project details, and generate project teams.

 ## Functional Requirements
 - Sign-In Page: EPICS staff access this page to authenticate themselves before gaining access to student data and project details.
 It ensures security by requiring users to sign in with their credentials, allowing only authorized staff to proceed.